 What do you enjoy about working with CSOA donors and patrons?

 I love working with our donors and patrons … it is like helping family.
-My supervisors give me the power to give the best possible service to our most valuable patrons.

 Do you have a favorite concert from your time at the CSOA?